-Social media is a great place to promote your school's unique selling points (USPs).
+Social media is a great place to shout your school's unique selling points (USPs) from the rooftops.
 People often turn to social media when they want to learn more about a brand - and that extends to schools too!
 So whatever your school's most marketable features are, promoting them on social media will help you stay top of mind for interested families.